WangJian981002/AdvRoad/README.md

 # Getting Started

-The experimental environment and dependencies are consistent with those described in our [previous work](https://github.com/WangJian981002/BEVDet-Spoofing)
+The experimental environment and dependencies are consistent with those described in [previous work](https://github.com/WangJian981002/BEVDet-Spoofing)

 ## Additional Installation